Beginner Bodyweight Workout Plan (No Equipment Needed)

 3 sets of 8–12 reps

-4. Dead bug (core exercise)
+4. Hollow body holds (core exercise)

 3 sets of 10 reps per side